Not So Cuddly Now, Are They?

 With the election over and Obama heading for the White House, many of us are asking the same question.
 “What triggers a panda attack?”

-Likewise, panda bears are not sweet harmless creatures.
-Oh, hey, here’s a real break-out piece of information that just hit the news wire.
-A panel of experts announced earlier this week that the second word in panda bear is frickin’ “bear”.
 If you see a panda bear sitting in its cell, whittling a shiv out of a bamboo shoot, and think to yourself, “Gee, that panda looks like it wants to play.”
 You’re right.
 It does want to play….the xylophone….with your femurs.
-Just talk to these guys who deliberately entered panda cages:
+Consider the geniuses who featured prominently in the following news stories by climbing into zoo enclosures:

 August 5, 2007: Panda attacks zoo keeper in China